akka/akka-grpc-quickstart-java.g8/README.md

 ## Quickstart guide

-This example is described in the [Akka gRPC Quickstart with Scala guide](https://developer.lightbend.com/guides/akka-grpc-quickstart-scala/)
+This example is described in the [Akka gRPC Quickstart with Java guide](https://developer.lightbend.com/guides/akka-grpc-quickstart-java/)

 The Hello World example illustrates Akka gRPC basics.
 Within 30 minutes, you should be able to download and run the example and use this guide to understand how the example is constructed.